ePaperInnovation/pl-mcu-epd/Documentation/components.rst

 Putting it all Together
 -----------------------

 The source code contains examples of how to drive a number of different display interface boards.

-The files plat-cuckoo.c, plat-hbz13.c, plat-hbz6.c and plat-raven.c collect together the necessary hardware
-component support in one place and show how they should be initialised and managed to produce a working system.

-plat-hbz6.c and plat-raven.c are the primary reference platforms with the others being legacy platforms which are still supported as they provide useful references.

-Reviewing these files will make it much clearer how the software components are put together to create a working system.
+The ``main.c`` file contains hardware definitions and the ``main_init`` function which goes through a top-level initialisation sequence.
+This is common to all Plastic Logic reference hardware combinations.
+It calls functions in ``probe.c`` to determine any run-time configuration and initialise the software and hardware accordingly.

+When porting to a specific product design, typically the ``main_init`` function and associated hardware definitions (i.e. GPIOs) would be tailored to only take care of the hardware features available on the product.
+The ``probe.c`` functions are here mainly for run-time dynamic configuration, which may not be applicable to a fixed and optimised product so initialisation function calls may be typically be picked from ``probe.c`` and called directly in ``main_init``.

 .. raw:: pdf